 Measures to Prevent the Spread of the Novel Coronavirus

 As part of its efforts to improve the health of its employees, Konica Minolta has always endeavored to prevent infectious diseases.
-In Japan, the company provides information on influenza outbreaks, encourages employees to get flu vaccinations, and provides information on malaria, hepatitis, HIV, and other infectious diseases to employees posted outside Japan and their accompanying families as well as for employees traveling abroad on business trips.
-In addition, Konica Minolta strives to prevent infectious disease by quickly identifying cases of tuberculosis through chest X-rays in its health checkups for employees and taking the necessary steps in response.
+In Japan, the Company provides information on influenza outbreaks, encourages employees to get vaccinated, and provides information on malaria, hepatitis, HIV, and other infectious diseases to employees posted outside Japan and their accompanying family members, as well as to employees traveling abroad on business.
+In addition, Konica Minolta strives to prevent infectious disease by quickly identifying cases of tuberculosis via chest X-rays in its health checkups for employees and taking the necessary steps in response.

-As such, when the novel coronavirus began to spread, Konica Minolta’s first priority was the health and safety of employees and their families, and the entire Group was devoted to countermeasures to prevent infections and the outbreak’s spread.
+As such, when COVID-19 began to spread, Konica Minolta’s first priority was the health and safety of employees and their families, and the entire Group was devoted to countermeasures to prevent infections and the outbreak’s spread.

-In February-March 2020, the initial stage of the outbreak’s growth in Japan, Konica Minolta asked employees to check their temperatures and general physical health before coming in to work, to wash their hands carefully and use an alcohol-based disinfectant on their hands, and to wear a mask and avoid crowded spaces.
-In workplaces, the Group took measures such as staggering the work times at which employees arrive and utilizing remote work and ventilating rooms, banning meetings of 30 people or more (recommending meetings via ICT instead), staggering times during which the cafeteria is used (three time slots of 30 minutes each) and instructing employees to leave seats open between people when dining.
+At the time of the outbreak’s growth in Japan, Konica Minolta asked employees to check their temperatures and general physical health before coming to work, to wash their hands carefully and use an alcohol-based disinfectant on their hands, and to wear a mask and avoid crowded spaces.
+In workplaces, the Group took measures such as staggering the work times at which employees arrive and utilizing remote work, ventilation of rooms, staggering use of the cafeteria (three time slots of 30 minutes each) and having employees sit facing in one direction.

-At the same time, an increase in remote work done at home raised concerns about a lack of exercise and mental health issues, so the company sent all employees e-mails with content such as “Fitness Video for Easy Home Exercises,” “Ways to Address Mental Health Issues Resulting from Remote Work at Home and Consultation Services,” “E-Learning on Self-Care (15-minute video)” and encouraged their use as necessary to support their mental and physical health.
+At the same time, although the COVID-19 pandemic has led to the establishment of remote work from home as a new way of working, it has also highlighted issues such as lack of exercise and mental health.
+Therefore, the Company sent e-mails to all employees on subjects such as “Fitness Video for Easy Home Exercises,” “Ways to Address Mental Health Issues Resulting from Remote Work at Home and Consultation Services,” and “E-Learning on Self-Care (15-minute video)” to encourage their use as needed in support of their mental and physical health.

 Konica Minolta Included in Health and Productivity Stock Selection

-Additionally, as a result of the various measures implemented cooperatively by Group companies in Japan, eleven Group companies were chosen for the 2020 Certified Health & Productivity Management Outstanding Organizations Recognition Program organized by Japan’s Ministry of Economy, Trade and Industry.
-Six companies were selected for the Health & Productivity Management 500 Organizations division; one, in the large corporation division; and four companies were recognized in the small- and medium-sized organization division.
+As a result of the various measures implemented cooperatively by Group companies in Japan, the number of Group companies chosen as “2022 Certified Health & Productivity Management Outstanding Organizations” by Japan’s Ministry of Economy, Trade and Industry increased from nine to 12.
+Six companies were selected for the “White 500 Companies” in the large corporation division; one in the large corporation division; two were selected for “Bright 500 Companies” in the small- and medium-sized organization division; and three companies was recognized in the small- and medium-sized organization division.